-(e) such lifting tackle is examined at intervals not exceeding three months by a person contemplated in subregulation (5) who shall enter and sign the result of each such inspection in a book kept for this purpose; and
+(e) such lifting tackle is examined at intervals not exceeding three months by a competent person, appointed by the user in writing for this purpose, who shall record and sign results of such examination.

-- The user shall ensure that every lifting machine is operated by an operator specifically trained for a particular type of lifting machine; Provided that in the case of lift trucks with a lifting capacity of 750 kg or more and jib-cranes with a lifting capacity of 5000 kg or more at minimum jib-radius, the user shall not require or permit any person to operate such a lifting machine unless the operator is in possession of a certificate of training, issued by a person or organisation approved for this purpose by the Chief Inspector.
-Occupational health and safety act & regulations.
+(11) The user shall ensure that every lifting machine is operated by an operator specifically trained for that particular type of lifting machine: provided that in the case of a lifting machine listed in the National Code of Practice for Training Providers of Lifting Machine Operators, the user shall not require or permit any person to operate such a lifting machine unless the operator is in possession of a certificate of training, issued by a training provider accredited by the Transport Seta approved for the purpose by the chief inspector.